 So your team crushed the last virtual escape room, but you think there is still room for improvement.
 You hear about how communication is the key to success but are not sure where to begin.
 Here is a quick low down on improving your team’s communication by at least 11.5% starting today!

-Always be supportive with each other.
-Have a great understanding of each other’s strengths and weaknesses, and use that to your advantage.
-Attitudes create a ripple effect to your surroundings.
+Always be supportive of each other.
+Have a great understanding of each other’s strengths and weaknesses, and use that to your advantage as an empathetic leader.
+Attitudes create a ripple effect on your surroundings.
 So, be sure to have a helping hand, and stay positive to uplift everyone’s motivation.

 Being accurate is one of the most important things in a team.
 How do we make sure that things are done right?
 First, you have to have a great understanding of the team’s goals.
 Be specific to the objective, and communicate it to everyone on the team.
 Be detail-oriented, and understand the time constriction of the task; delegating to different team members can help speed up the process.

-The most valuable people in teams are the proactive ones — those who don’t wait around for further instructions, but rather taking it upon themselves to problem-solve.
-Proactive people consistently makes sure that things are done correctly!
-They are the ones who fixes things without being asked to, and no leaving stuff out for others to take care of.
+The most valuable people in teams are the proactive ones — those who don’t wait around for further instructions, but rather take it upon themselves to problem-solve.
+Proactive people consistently make sure that things are done correctly!
+They are the ones who fix things without being asked to, and do not leave stuff out for others to take care of.